magdaV24/React-Node-MongoDB/README.md

 * **user_id:** the identifier of the user that gave a like;
 * **book_id:** the identifier of the book, used for deleting purposes;
 * **object_id:** the identifier of the object the user is interacting with;

-## Functionality

-In order to make this app as interesting and useful as possible, it includes various functionalities such as context management, photo uploading, writing reviews and replies to them, liking the reviews/comments, searching through the book collection, sorting the reviews or giving the books a reading status.